 This conference is led by a neurosurgery faculty member on a rotating basis with a focus on case analysis and in-depth discussion on neurosurgical conditions and treatments.

-The Department of Neurosurgery Grand Rounds series provides opportunity for didactic teaching and discussion on relevant topics and updates in the field.
-Led by neurosurgery residents, faculty, medical students, and guest speakers, clinical areas covered include but are not limited to neurophysiology, neuroradiology, neurology, cerebrovascular surgery, pediatric neurosurgery, neurotrauma, tumor, and spine.
-Several other topics focus on professional development such as general critical care, bedside manner, and board certification.
-Both the medical and professional content covered should be incorporated in attendees' clinical practice to improve patient care and practitioner expertise.
+The Department of Neurosurgery Grand Rounds series provides opportunity for didactic teaching and discussion across Neurosurgery faculty, residents and APPs on relevant topics and updates in the field.
+Led by residents, faculty and guest speakers, areas covered encompass neurosurgical subspecialties, neurological multidiscipline, clinical best practices and professional development.
+The medical and professional content covered should be incorporated in attendees' clinical practice to improve patient care and practitioner expertise.

-Individual cases and accompanying complications are chosen by the Quality Assurance Officer, Bizhan Aarabi, M.D., and the neurosurgery faculty from services across UMMC, Shock Trauma, and the VA.
-The conference consists of a relevant clinical summary, identifying the complication, a short-referenced presentation on the topic, and outlining a management plan to prevent the complication in the future.
-In addition to neurosurgery faculty and residents, representatives from the offices of Quality Assurance, neuropathology, and neuroradiology attend.
+Individual cases and accompanying complications are chosen by the Quality Assurance Officer, Gary Schwartzbauer, MD, PhD, and the neurosurgery faculty from services across UMMC, Shock Trauma and the VA.
+The conference consists of a relevant clinical summary, identifying the complication, a short-referenced presentation on the topic and outlining a management plan to prevent the complication in the future.

 This conference brings residents together to critically evaluate scholarly journal articles written about various neurosurgical conditions.
 In-depth analysis and discussion amongst the residents are the primary focus of this conference.
 At least 1 to 2 faculty members are present to answer questions and foster discussion.

 This annual lecture is presented by an outstanding neurosurgeon chosen by the residents and faculty during a selection process.
-The date of the lecture is determined by the chosen speaker.
 This lecture is funded by a benefactor in honor of the deceased neurosurgeon, Dr. Charles M. Henderson, who practiced in Baltimore for 26 years.
-Dr. Henderson was the first president of the Maryland Neurosurgical Society and a member of the Congress of Neurological Surgery, the American Board of Neurological Surgery, the American Association of Neurological Surgeons, and the Alpha Omega Alpha honor society.
+Dr. Henderson was the first president of the Maryland Neurosurgical Society and belonged to many national neurosurgical societies.

 The annual Ibrahimi Lecture is to honor the memory of David Ibrahimi, MD, who completed his neurosurgical residency at University of Maryland in 2012 and practiced with the Department of Neurosurgery before passing in 2017.
 The lecture focuses on his specialty of spine surgery.